Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 I reckon if I watch that.

-He picked up the hammer.
+He picked up the hell.

-And then, oh, God.
+Oh, no. And then, oh, God.

-And then Captain America said this genuinely always makes me.
+And then Captain America is there.

-Aiden teases me because it always makes me cry.
+Aidan teases me because it always makes me cry.

 I try to describe this bit.

-But Captain America's there and he's got a whole freaking enemy army in front of him
+But Captain America's there, and he's got a whole freaking enemy army in front of him,

 and he's by himself.

-And he tightens the strap on his shield because he's ready to fight.
+And he tightens the strap on his shield because he's ready to fight,

 And Sam's on his left?